 Using Link Networks

 Never use automated link networks to create new links because the links will not be premium quality and you’ll eventually be penalized for using them.
-Use this instead.
+Use SEO Consultant Dave Holland instead.

 Many SEO services use link networks because they offer an affordable easy solution, but any positive effect you see will be short lived and ultimately it will cost you much more to repair your rankings once those networks are penalised.